Numbers 2:17

 In the middle of the camps, the Tent of Meeting is to travel with the camp of the Levites.
 They are to set out in the order they encamped, each in his own place under his standard.

-They shall set out in the same order
+They are to set out in the order they encamped,

 Persons / Places / Events